Sir James Reid, 1st Baronet: Early life and education

-Royal household
+Royal Household

 In April 1881, Reid was approached by Alexander Profeit, the queen's Factor at Balmoral.
 As a physician, a Scotsman from Aberdeenshire and able to speak German, Reid fulfilled Queen Victoria's chief criteria for resident medical attendant under the supervision of her then physician-in-ordinary, Sir William Jenner.
-After the queen interviewed Reid on 8 June 1881 at Balmoral, he was hired on a starting salary of £400 per year, and aged 31, given medical charge of the Royal Household when it resided at Balmoral.
+After the queen interviewed Reid on 8 June 1881 at Balmoral, he was hired on a starting salary of £400 per year, and, aged 31, given medical charge of the Royal Household when it resided at Balmoral.
 Following the death of William Marshall, the resident physician to the queen, Reid was appointed to a permanent position and moved to London.
-In 1887, he was appointed physician-extraordinary to the queen; and two years later, he succeeded Sir William as physician-in-ordinary.
+In 1887, he was appointed physician-extraordinary to the queen and, two years later, he succeeded Sir William as physician-in-ordinary.

 The queen became increasingly dependent upon Reid as she grew older.
-He accompanied her everywhere, and reported to her every morning to enquire as to her health.
-She wrote to him every day and when asked for advice by members of the Household, it became common for her to reply "ask Sir James".
-She consulted with him during her grief following the death of John Brown in 1883, and he delivered several of her grandchildren, including Charles Edward, the son of Prince Leopold, and Princess Beatrice's children; Alexander Mountbatten, 1st Marquess of Carisbrooke, Victoria Eugenie, Queen of Spain, Lord Leopold Mountbatten and Prince Maurice of Battenberg.
+He accompanied her everywhere and reported to her every morning to enquire as to her health.
+She wrote to him every day and, when asked for advice by members of the Household, it became common for her to reply "ask Sir James".
+She consulted with him during her grief following the death of John Brown in 1883.
+Reid delivered several of the queen's grandchildren, including Charles Edward, the son of Prince Leopold, and Princess Beatrice's children; Alexander Mountbatten, 1st Marquess of Carisbrooke, Victoria Eugenie, Queen of Spain, Lord Leopold Mountbatten and Prince Maurice of Battenberg.

 As physician to the queen, and at her instruction, Reid also attended to her "Munshi", Abdul Karim.
 In 1894, along with others, he protested against the role of Karim in Queen Victoria's life.
 On the question of Karim's background, Reid noted in his diary that John W. Tyler, superintendent at the central jail in Agra, had informed him that he "had constantly seen the Munshi's wife and female relations in India, as they were never shut up there from public gaze, belonging as they do to quite a low class; and that the idea of their being in purdah was never dreamt of until they came to England as ladies".
 In later years, Reid would become the main communicator between the Royal Household and the queen in matters relating to the Munshi.